razee-io/MustacheTemplate/README.md

 #### Reference EnvFrom

 - `.spec.envFrom.configMapRef` || `.spec.envFrom.secretMapRef`
+  - retrieves all values from a ConfigMap or Secret.
+The keys from the ConfigMap or Secret become the names used to insert the referenced value into the template.
   - Schema:
     - type: object
     - required: [name]
     - optional: [namespace]
 - `.spec.envFrom.genericMapRef`
+  - retrieves all values from any resource kind that has a `.data` section to pull from.
+The keys from the `.data` section become the names used to insert the referenced value into the template.
   - Schema:
     - type: object
     - required: [apiVersion, kind, name]